CSB-SUDA/NetSDR/README.md

 It generates `NetSDR_results/Modules` result file, including:
 * The signature proteins are saved in the _'signature.csv'_ file.
 * The _'network.txt'_ stores a network composed of signature proteins.
-* The _'edges.txt'_ file stores the subtype-specific network
+* The _'edges.txt'_ file stores the subtype-specific network.
 * The _'node_Module.txt'_ and _'edge_Module.txt'_ files provide information on the nodes and edges of robust modules, respectively.
 * The _'node_Module_select.txt_' provides information on modules with more than 9 nodes.